 The History Center presentations previously scheduled for Saturdays, April 4, April 11, and April 25 are postponed.
 We hope to reschedule as soon as possible.
-Presentations scheduled in May and June will remain on the calendar until further notice.
+Presentations scheduled in June will remain on the calendar until further notice.

 The 15th Annual OCHC Telethon on March 25th will be rescheduled with the assistance of WUTR and our sponsors.